 Examinations may be ordered in lawsuits other than personal injury suits as well.
 For example, an examination may be ordered in a child custody dispute to determine whether a parent is emotionally stable enough to maintain custody of a child.

 If an independent medical examination is ordered, the injured party may be required to submit to more than one exam.
 However, the party seeking to compel an examination is often required to pay for the examination.
 Sometimes the party attempting to compel the examination may choose the examining physician.
 In cases where the parties are at odds over which physician to use, the court may decide the physician.
 The injured party's attorney may be allowed to attend the examination as well.

 If you've been injured in an accident and plan to recover money from someone else for your injuries, it's safe to assume that you will be required to submit to an independent medical evaluation.
-The examination should not be feared, but simply treated like any other examination by a physician.
-However, in order to better protect your rights, it's in your best interests to meet with an attorney before submitting to a medical examination.
-If you're interested in learning more about your case, a good first step is to contact an experienced attorney for a free claim evaluation.
+However, in order to better protect your rights, it's in your best interests to meet with an injury law attorney first.